pgiitu/westerosBudget/README.md

 Third Party Library Used:

-1. Volley: for the netwrok requests
+1. Volley(added as a submodule): for the netwrok requests
 2. gson: for parsing the JsonResponse to the Java Object and vice versa.

 Assumptions